-Alewife Creek - The Town of Southampton received a Climate Smart Communities Grant award to complete the engineering design and construction of the Alewife Creek Habitat Enhancement project which includes the right-sizing of the existing culvert under Noyac Road, reducing stormwater runoff and enhancing the ability of alewife to reach freshwater spawning habitat in Big Fresh Pond within the Town of Southampton.
+Enhancement project which includes the right-sizing of the existing culvert under Noyac Road, reducing stormwater runoff and enhancing the ability of alewife to reach freshwater spawning habitat in Big Fresh Pond within the Town of Southampton.
 PEP will assist in guiding the design of the project.
-Expected project completion is 2024.
+Culvert installation on Noyac Rd was completed in 2024.
+Ongoing discussions on the improvement of Alewife Creek will continue.